ietf-scitt/draft-steele-cose-merkle-tree-proofs/draft-steele-cose-merkle-tree-proofs.md

 Protocols requireing proof of inclusion ought to be able to preserve their functionality, while switching from one verifiable data structure to another, so long as both structures upport the same proof types.

-# Verifiable Data Structure Proof Types
+# Verifiable Data Structure Proof Types {#sec-verifiable-data-structure-proof-types}

 This document establishes a registry of verifiable data structure proof types tags, with the following initial contents: